mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is Chi-square distribution?

 A chi-square distribution is a continuous distribution with $k$ degrees of freedom.
 This distribution is used for multiple purposes.
 A chi-square goodness of fit test determines if a sample data matches a population.
-It is also used for Test of Independence, to compare two variables in a contingency table in order to see if they are related.
+It is also used to test the independence of two categorical variables, to compare two variables in a contingency table in order to see if they are related.
 In a more general sense, it tests to see whether distributions of categorical variables differ from each another.
 It is also used to determine if the standard deviation of a population is equal to a pre-specified value (one-sample hypothesis testing for variance).

 Chi-square distribution is a special case of Gamma distribution when $k = 2 \beta$ and $\alpha = 2$.
 The gamma distribution has probability density function with $\alpha$ shape parameter and $\beta$ scale parameter: